Parijah Diaries 11

 ‘Have you seen this?
 They say it’s the fastest-growing religion in the world.’

 ‘Ah!
 Yes, I have it too.’
-He shows me his upper arm, a tattoo of a beautiful girl taking up the length of it.
-She’s not a skeleton, not at all, but her make-up, with dark pools of eye shadow and trick-hollow cheeks, somehow reveals the skull beneath the flesh.
+He shows me his upper arm, a tattoo of a beautiful girl from shoulder to elbow.
+She’s not a skeleton, not at all, but her make-up, with dark pools of eye shadow and trick-hollow cheeks, artfully reveals the skull beneath the flesh.

 ‘Huh, yeah, that’s beautiful,’ I say.
-‘So they have this in Philippines too?’
+‘So they have this in the Philippines too?’

-Our one, two, three beautiful girls whizz by, weaving their hips to gain speed for the ramp.
-The space resonates with the clunk and grind of wheels and and reggae music booms around this space bounded on two sides with concrete walls and the other two with shutters of dazzling sunlight.
+Our one, two, three beautiful girls hurtle by, weaving their hips to gain speed for the ramp.
+The space resonates with the clunk and grind of wheels and and reggae music booms around this space bounded on three sides with concrete walls and the other with shutters of dazzling sunlight.

 ‘Right,’ he says.
 ‘Gangsta thing.’